 The SPEIbase consists of standardized values over the emerged land pixels.
 No land pixels are assigned a value of 1.0x10^30.
 In some rare cases it was not possible to achieve a good fit to the log-logistic distribution, resulting in a NAN (not a number) value in the database.

 The SPEIbase is based on the FAO-56 Penman-Monteith estimation of potential evapotranspiration.
 This is a major difference with respect to the SPEI Global Drought Monitor, that uses the Thornthwaite PET estimation.
 The Penman-Montheith method is considered a superior method, so the SPEIbase is recommended for most uses including long-term climatological analysis.

-(Use of the newest version is recommended.
-Older versions are still available to allow replicability.)
+Use of the newest version is recommended but all versions are available to allow replicability.

 Details of the SPEIbase and the comparison with other available drought data sets can be consulted in:

 A number of users of our SPEIbase dataset worried because they could not read our netCDF files in their software.
 Indeed, some commercial softwares such as Matlab, ArcGIS and Idrisi do not have support for NetCDF4 or did not have it until recently.
 The main reason for us to use netCDF4 for the SPEIbase is because it allows for data compression, resulting in large file size and internet traffic saving.
 We did not use any of the other fancy options implemented in netCDF4 such as grouping, compound types or multiple unlimited dimensions.
 This means that our netCDF4 files conform to the classic model, so they can be converted back to the netCDF3 legacy format.

 One way of converting to netCDF3 is by using the